How far is it: 3-hour drive

-The Gala apples are ready, and the gorgeous views continue at the Carter Mountain Orchard in Charlottesville, Virginia.
+The Gala apples are ready, and the gorgeous views continue at the Carter Mountain Orchard in Charlottesville.
+(Allegedly, it’s a “40-mile view.”)
 Go for the cider donuts.
 Go to gather on the hill with others to watch the sun set.
-Go bring your dog; let them run around.
-Go for the on-site tasting cellar, which will top your day off nicely.
+Go to let your dog run around.
+Go for the on-site tasting cellar, which is sure to top off your day quite nicely.

-Prices: You pay by the pound, but there's no fee for picking
+Price: You pay by the pound, but there's no fee for picking.

-How far is it: About 1 hour 10 minutes from DC
+How far is it: 1-hour drive from DC

-Complete with a guide for ‘how to harvest’ its apples, Mackintosh Fruit Farm is also home to delicious farm dinners and a pig roast on September 29.
-It's free to pick samples at the farm, but they urge you to limit yourself to just that -- a sample -- and tip for the taste.
-(Per the website, "It is not free to eat in the fields.")
+Complete with a guide for “how to harvest” its apples, Mackintosh Fruit Farm also offers lovely farm dinners, like the one they’re hosting on October 12.
+It's free to pick samples at the farm, but the owners urge you to limit yourself to just that -- a sample -- and tip for the taste.
+Visitors should expect to find slightly smaller, sweeter strawberries this year.

 Price: Prices are posted in Mackintosh’s weekly newsletter.